 You want to drive -- not stop.
-That's why The Toll Roads are eliminating the need to stop and pay at toll booths.
+That's why The Toll Roads have eliminated the need to stop and pay at toll booths.
 Now every vehicle -- not just vehicles with a FasTrak transponder -- travels nonstop on our roads thanks to four new ways to pay that were developed for drivers by drivers.

 Driving The Toll Roads

-On May 14 at 12:01 a.m., we will eliminate the need for cash-paying drivers to stop and pay at toll booths.
-Soon, every vehicle will travel nonstop on The Toll Roads, thanks to four new ways to pay that were developed for drivers by drivers.
+On May 14 , we eliminated the need for cash-paying drivers to stop and pay at toll booths.
+Now, every vehicle travels nonstop on The Toll Roads, thanks to four new ways to pay that were developed for drivers by drivers.

-With five ways to pay tolls (FasTrak, three new ExpressAccount™ choices and a One-Time-Toll™ option), there's a custom payment method that will work for every driver - regardless their method of payment, when they want to pay their toll and how much of California they intend to explore.
+With five ways to pay tolls (FasTrak, three new ExpressAccount® choices and a One-Time-Toll® option), there's a custom payment method that will work for every driver - regardless their method of payment, when they want to pay their toll and how much of California they intend to explore.

 More Ways To Pay